{{org_field_logo}}

 This policy applies to:

-- All temporary workers employed by {{org_field_name}}, including registered nurses, healthcare assistants, and support staff on zero-hours or casual contracts
+- All temporary workers supplied by {{org_field_name}}, including employees, workers, registered nurses, healthcare assistants, support workers and, where applicable, individuals engaged through an approved intermediary or personal service company.

 - All directors and administrative staff responsible for monitoring, investigating, and reviewing incidents